microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraPolicy.md

 - `-Definition` Parameter specifies an array of JSON that contains all the rules of the policy

-- `Type` Parameter specifies the type of policy.
+- `-Type` Parameter specifies the type of policy.

 ### Example 2: Create a new policy by 'IsOrganizationDefault' parameter